aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_jumptonext.md

 ## JumpToNext               --  search feature jump to next/previous instance of search

 ## Desc
-search feature jump to next/previous instance of search
+* jump to the next-prev occurance of srch or selection using keyboard

 ## See also
 * __blank__